afrin-afia/adversarial-robustness-toolbox/README.md

 docker run -i <image_name>
 ```

-A demo video showing how to reproduce the experiments using the pre-buils Docker image is available in this [`folder`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/demo%20video-%20reproducing%20results).
+A demo video showing how to reproduce the experiments using the pre-built Docker image is available in this [`folder`](https://github.com/afrin-afia/adversarial-robustness-toolbox/tree/main/demo%20video-%20reproducing%20results).

 ## Manual Installation
 For manual installation process follow the guide provided in the [`ART git repository`](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/Get-Started#setup).
 While reproducing the experiments using manual setup, kindly follow the instructions provided in the corresponding `README` files.